kubernetes/community/contributors/guide/README.md

 prerequisites.
 These steps are checked automatically by [a bot] during your first submission.
 Completing these steps will make your first contribution
 easier:

+### Create a GitHub account

+Before you get started, you will need to [signup](http://github.com/signup) for a GitHub user account.

 ### Sign the CLA